connoryates/peptide_retention/README.md

 ### Setup

-You will need a Postgres instance along with a seed data file (which is not available through this repo) to begin.
+You will need a running Postgres instance to begin.

 Build the app dependencies with: